 786-331-8933 | Hablamos Español

 IPL therapy is considered a non-ablative resurfacing technique, which means that it targets the lower layers of skin (dermis) without affecting the top layers of skin (epidermis).
-The advantage of IPL therapy is its minimal downtime – patient can often have the procedure done on their lunch break and return to work immediately afterward.
+The advantage of IPL therapy is its minimal downtime – patients can often have the procedure done on their lunch break and return to work immediately afterward.

 IPL uses special filters that block unwanted wavelengths.
 The filters can be changed to “cut off” the shorter wavelengths.
 The appropriate filter will depend on the depth of the intended target